-When the decision of the Postal Service in adverse action falls within the jurisdiction of the Merit Systems Protection Board (MSPB), the Member Representative will immediately contact the UPMA Legal Defense Attorney.
-The sole decision on the scope, extent and means of defense then becomes the responsibility of the attorney, with the agreement of the charged Member.
-The UPMA Legal Defense Attorney will not represent a Member in an MSPB appeal of an adverse action if the Member has been convicted of or has entered any plea other than not guilty to a criminal charge other than a misdemeanor which criminal charge is included in or directly related to the adverse action.
-Further, UPMA Legal Defense Attorney will not represent a Member in an MSPB appeal of an adverse action if the Member has formally admitted to a law enforcement officer (for example OIG agent, Postal Inspector, Police Officer, or the like) that he or she committed a criminal violation other than a misdemeanor which criminal violation is included in or directly related to the adverse action.
-The Member Representative will remain available to provide technical assistance to the defense as requested by any attorney, privately retained by the Member.
+When the Postal Service decides under ELM Section 651.75 in an adverse action that falls within the Merit Systems Protection Board (MSPB) jurisdiction, the Member may apply to the AALDP for coverage.
+When the AALDP determines the Member to be eligible for coverage under the Legal Defense Plan, the relevant documents, "Designation of Representation and Subscription to Appeal form," and the required deposit must be submitted to UPMA National Office.
+In that case, the AALDP will refer the Covered Member to the designated UPMA Legal Defense Attorney.
+The designated Attorney and Covered Member then enter into an attorney/client agreement that governs the scope and means of the defense of the Member.
+The AALDP will not provide coverage or refer a Member to the Attorney if the Member has been convicted of or has entered any plea other than not guilty to a criminal charge other than a misdemeanor in which criminal charge is included in or directly related to the adverse action.
+Further, the AALDP will not provide coverage or refer a member to the Attorney if the Member has formally admitted to a law enforcement officer (for example, an OIG agent, Postal Inspector, Police Officer, or the like) that they committed a criminal violation other than a misdemeanor which criminal offense is included in or directly related to the adverse action.
+The Adverse Action Committee Member will remain available to provide technical assistance if requested by a criminal defense attorney retained by the Member.

 With respect to appeals under ELM 652.2, it is expressly understood and agreed that UPMA does not authorize the Attorney to provide any legal services for said appeals beyond the issuance of the final decision of the Step 1 Official Action (per the March 16, 2016 version of the ELM and any subsequent versions of the ELM).

 AALDP benefits may be used to appeal adverse actions (defined in ELM 651.71 and 652.2) as follows:

 Removal and suspension of more than 14 days, furloughs without pay, and reductions in grade or pay.